Estimated reading time 4:00 minutes

 Firstly, Chancellor of the Exchequer Rishi Sunak committed a £1.25 billion support package to high growth firms and those focusing on research and development in dynamic sectors of the economy, such as life sciences, artificial intelligence, big data, and clean energy.

-The package includes a £500 million investment fund for high-growth companies, the government providing £250m and private investors matching the Government’s commitment.
+The package includes a £500 million investment fund for high-growth companies, the government providing £250 million and private investors matching the Government’s commitment.

 Aptly named, the £500 million Future Fund has been designed to ensure high-growth UK companies receive the investment they need during the crisis.